What Happens If You Only Pay the Minimum Amount Due on Credit Card?

 • If you pay the full outstanding by the payment due date, you can avoid interest charges, but if you pay only the minimum amount, the interest starts accruing on the remaining balance.

 • If you pay only the minimum due amount, you don’t get an interest-free period for your purchases in the next billing cycle.
-When all the dues are clear on your credit card, you get an interest-free period of up to 50 days for all the transactions you make, but the interest starts accruing on your purchases from the very next day when you haven’t paid the full outstanding amount in the previous month.
+When all the dues are clear on your credit card, you get an interest-free period of up to 50 days for all the transactions you make.
+Still, the interest starts accruing on your purchases from the very next day when you haven’t paid the full outstanding amount in the previous month.

 Bottom Line